ByteRookie/AGS_Service/README.md

 2. **Add devices** – use a table to create a row for each media player.
 Choose the room from a dropdown and device type (`tv` or `speaker`).
 Priority is selected from a drop‑down list; picking a value used by another device shifts the rest down so no numbers are duplicated.
 New devices are automatically assigned the last rank.
 3. **Manage sources** – a table style form lets you add or remove as many playback sources as you like, each with a name, value, content type and optional default flag.
 4. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation.
-5. **Review the summary** – confirm the listed rooms, devices and sources.
-From here you can jump back to add more rooms or devices before saving.
+5. **Review the summary** – confirm the listed rooms, devices, sources and options.
+The final screen shows every setting including delays and flags.
+From here you can jump back to add more rooms, devices or edit the options before saving.
 Manual YAML configuration continues to work for advanced setups using the structure below.

 ### Global Settings